These Were The Ten Best Performing Cryptocurrencies In March 2022

 STEPN (GMT: >1,400%)

 It is a Web3 lifestyle app where users can lease or sell their NFT Sneakers.
 STEPN’s governance token GMT allows players to access the features of the apps, such as minting high-quality Sneakers, participating in governance voting and more.
-GMT is presently trading around $2.36, and it has an all-time high of $3.11 (April 2022) and an all-time low of $0.1003 (March 2022).7 Electric Vehicle Stocks That Are Ready to Charge Higher
+GMT is presently trading around $2.36, and it has an all-time high of $3.11 (April 2022) and an all-time low of $0.1003 (March 2022).7 Dividend Stocks that Help Take the Bite Out of Inflation

 .